 Founder of the Fast 800 diet, Dr Michael Mosley says that protein is essential for weight loss and not eating enough of it could be a reason why we're not losing weight.

-“Moderately increasing the amount of protein in your diet can help you to feel more satisfied after meals.
-What’s more, the time of day that you eat protein also matters.”
+"A high protein diet can help you to feel more satisfied after meals.
+What’s more, the time of day that you eat protein also matters."

 "The results were clear: of all groups, the high-protein breakfast group recorded the highest dopamine levels and lowest pre-lunch food cravings."